 Gabriel Poesia

-Hello!
-I'm a 4th year Computer Science PhD student at Stanford University, affiliated with the NLP Group and advised by Noah Goodman in the Computation and Cognition Lab.
+Hi!
+I'm a 5th year Computer Science PhD student at the Stanford AI Lab, advised by Noah Goodman in the Computation and Cognition Lab.

 A headshot.